Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Experiments

 \subsubsection{Joint Learning of Mesh and Gaussians}

-The resolution of the used SDF grid depends on the scene.
-For Mip-NeRF360 scenes, we use $150^3$ to $250^3$ grid cells for the foreground, attaching 3 Gaussians to every face.
-For NeRF-Synthetic scenes, we use $100^3$ grid cells and attach 3 Gaussians to every face.
-For the appearance model, we adopt an MLP with 2 hidden layers, each comprising 32 neurons.
-This stage requires 10k iterations for optimization, totally using 15-30 minutes.
+The SDF grid resolution is scene-dependent.
+For Mip-NeRF360 scenes, we use $150^3$--$250^3$ cells for the foreground, with 3 Gaussians attached per face.
+For NeRF-Synthetic scenes, a $100^3$ grid is used.
+The appearance model is implemented as an MLP with two hidden layers of 32 neurons each.
+This stage is optimized for 10{,}000 iterations, requiring a total of 15--30 minutes.